nvie/vim-rst-tables/tutorial.rst

 Easy  It's soo easy, man.
 Predictable        Amount of spaces doesn't matter.
 Repeatable  It can be repeated.
+Flexible  Even spaces at the end of a line are fine.

 Then, the paragraph should turn into: